-To handle possible failure outcomes in commitment, we use contingency analysis in conjunction with the Design-to-Criteria scheduling.
-Due to space limitation, we cannot describe the details of contingency analysis here; details are available in [16].
+To handle possible failure outcomes in commitment, we use contingency analysis in conjunction with the Designto-Criteria scheduling.
+Due to space limitation, we cannot describe the details of contingency analysis here; details are available in [Wagner, Raja, and Lesser 1999].
 In our approach, a failure in the commitment can be treated the same way as a failure in a local task.
 First, we analyze the possible task failures (or low quality outcomes) or commitment failures and identify alternatives that may improve the overall quality outcomes when failure occurs.
-Through contingency analysis, the resulting schedule is no longer a linear sequence of actions, as it is with ordinary scheduling; rather it has a branching structure that specifies alternatives and the conditions for taking the alternatives.